Garth Newel Piano Quartet / About

 Evelyn holds a Master of Music degree from Yale University and a Bachelor of Arts from Peabody College at Vanderbilt, with further studies at the University of Michigan and Academia Musicale Chigiana in Siena, Italy.
 Her teachers have included Raphael Hillyer, Bruno Giuranna, Jean Dane, Paul Makanowitzky, and Russell Gerhart.

 Cellist Isaac Melamed’s musical endeavors connect him to some of the greatest musicians and artists of our time.
-As a member of the New Century Chamber Orchestra, Isaac has toured nationally to critical acclaim under music director Nadja Salerno-Sonnenberg.
-Since joining the Garth Newel Piano Quartet in 2014, Isaac and the quartet have performed throughout Croatia, at the Chautauqua institution, and around much of Virginia and West Virginia.
-The quartet programs and performs over 50 chamber music concerts each year at the historic Garth Newel Music Center in Hot Springs, Virginia, where they collaborate with guest musicians such as Aaron Berofsky, Juliette Kang, and the Parker and Ensō String Quartets.
+As a member of the New Century Chamber Orchestra, Isaac has toured nationally to critical acclaim under music directors Nadja Salerno-Sonnenberg and Daniel Hope.
+Since joining the Garth Newel Piano Quartet in 2014, Isaac and the Quartet have performed throughout Croatia, Scotland, at the Chautauqua Institution, and around much of the southern United States.
+The Quartet programs and performs over 50 chamber music concerts each year and directs numerous educational programs at the historic Garth Newel Music Center in Hot Springs, Virginia.

 A San Francisco native, Isaac studied with Grammy Award-winning cellist Antonio Lysy in Los Angeles, where he enjoyed solo engagements with the UCLA Philharmonia and Symphony Orchestras, and the Los Angeles Youth Orchestra.
-While studying in Manhattan with Alan Stepansky and David Geber, Isaac participated in Manhattan School of Music’s prestigious Orchestral Performance program, including multiple performances in Carnegie Hall.
-In Amsterdam for a semester, Isaac studied under Dmitri Ferschtman and Daniel Esser of the Royal Concertgebouw Orchestra, while performing in masterclasses for Steven Isserlis and Miklós Perényi.
+Isaac received graduate degrees from Manhattan School of Music, studying with Alan Stepansky and David Geber, as well as training from Dmitri Ferschtman at the Conservatorium van Amsterdam, Daniël Esser of the Royal Concertgebouw Orchestra, and Steven Isserlis and Miklós Perényi at the Kronberg Academy in Germany.
+Isaac’s cello was created for him in 2016 by Robert Brewer Young of Sentaraille a Berdot, France, on the model of the Marquis de Corberon Stradivari, 1726.

-Jeannette Fang is an imaginative and expressive pianist whose dynamic performances have attracted the attention of both professionals as well as the concert going public.
-She has been featured at such prestigious venues as Alice Tully Hall, John F. Kennedy Center, and Zankel Hall, as well as appearing on stages in Europe and Asia.
+JEANNETTE FANG joined the Garth Newel Piano Quartet in 2015 as pianist and Co-Artistic Director.
+Praised for her imaginative and expressive performances, she has been featured at such prestigious venues as Alice Tully Hall, John F. Kennedy Center, Zankel Hall, Hill Auditorium, Peter J. Sharp Theater, Weill Recital Hall, and Steinway Hall, as well as appearing on stages in Europe and Asia.

-Her past awards include Gold Medal of the Seattle International Piano Competition, the Earl V. Moore Award and Gottlieb Award from the University of Michigan, and the Elizabeth J. Parisot award from Yale School of Music.
-She is the winner of Juilliard’s Karlfried Nordman Scholarship Competition and has been awarded top prizes in the Dallas Chamber Symphony International Piano Competition and MTNA Young Artist National Competition.
+Her awards include the Gold Medal at the 2013 Seattle International Piano Competition, where she also received the President’s Award and Audience Favorite Prize.
+She has earned top prizes in the Dallas Chamber Symphony International Piano Competition and the MTNA Young Artist National Competition.
+She is the recipient of the Earl V. Moore Award and the Gottlieb Award, given by the University of Michigan, and the Elizabeth J. Parisot award from Yale School of Music, the winner of the Karlfried Nordman Scholarship Piano Competition at Juilliard, and was a National Presidential Scholar in the Arts in 2003.